Joy Ride 3: Roadkill: Plot

 Jordon, Mickey, and Alisa get back to trying to follow Rusty.
 During the journey, Rusty pulls over and contacts Jordon, where he taunts him by killing Bobby as the group listens helplessly over the radio.
 Rusty then tells Jordon to meet him at a junkyard and give himself up; only then will he set Jewel and Austin free.
 Mickey tries to convince Jordon and Alisa to get help from law enforcement, and makes Jordon pull over, but they both refuse his offer, and Mickey thus decides to go look for help himself on foot.
-Mickey finds Rusty's truck on the side of road, only for Rusty himself to appear and kill him.
+Mickey finds Rusty's truck on the side of road; he finds the truck parked on a side road, and is overpowered by Rusty Nail.
+Rusty crushes Mickey's head in a wench, then lights the semi-trailer of his truck on fire, driving off in just the tractor unit.

 Jordon sends Alisa to go get help and enters the junkyard alone to confront Rusty Nail.
 The two fight, as Rusty indicates Jewel is trapped in a dangling car about to be crushed.
 Just as it seems Rusty has the upper hand, Alisa runs him over with the racecar, and she and Jordon go to rescue Jewel.
 When they get to the car, however, Jordon realises that the source of Jewel's apparent "screaming" was coming from a video camera in the trunk playing pre-recorded footage.
-As they watch helplessly, Jewel (tied to the roof of Rusty's truck) is killed when Rusty drives her into a steel bridge girder.
+As they watch helplessly, Jewel (tied to the roof of Rusty's truck) is killed when Rusty drives her into a steel bridge girder, killing her.

 Enraged, Jordon and Alisa get in the car to go find Rusty Nail, but he rams into them, trying to crush them.
 Jordon manages to escape the car and runs to a nearby wrecking claw, using it to put Rusty's truck into the crusher, with Rusty inside.
 Later, however, when Williams and his men investigate, Rusty Nail is nowhere to be found.
 The film ends with Rusty Nail hitching a ride with another truck driver.